pyohio/pyohio-static-website/2024/src/pages/attend/travel-and-hotels.md

 # Travel & Hotels

+## Travel

+### Driving

+Navigate to the venue at The Westin Cleveland Downtown, 777 St. Clair Ave NE, Cleveland, OH 44114.

+### Parking

+The Westin’s garage is located immediately to the right (east) of the hotel entrance on St. Clair Ave and is priced as follows:

+- Valet: Day $30.00 per day, Overnight $49.00 per night
+- Self-Park: Day $15.00 per day, Overnight $35.00 per night

+There are other events in the area so the garage may not be available.
+There are [a number of other parking options](https://en.parkopedia.com/parking/locations/westin_hotels_%26_resorts_777_saint_clair_ave_ne_cleveland_ohio_44114_united_states_jag5dpmuj5d0sp5733/?country=us&arriving=202407270800&leaving=202407272100) within a short walk.

+### Flying

+Cleveland Hopkins International airport is located about a 15-20 minute drive southwest of downtown Cleveland.

+### Public Transit from Airport

+The Greater Cleveland RTA [Red Line form the airport](https://maps.app.goo.gl/kSs9oxkT9wUwvu2U9) is a 30 minute ride plus a 15 minute walk from the Tower City Center station to the venue.

 ## Hotels

 The conference will take place at The Westin Cleveland Downtown.
 The following hotels are all within a short walk of the venue: